Sheet Pan Chicken Thigh Dinner with Sweet Potatoes

 Remove the sheet pan from the oven and move the oven rack to the top position.
 Switch the oven to broil.

 Put the sheet pan in the oven and broil for 3-5 minutes, keeping an eye on the food to make sure it doesn't burn.
-Remove the sheet pan when the chicken is nicely browned.
+Remove when the chicken is nicely browned.

 Make the Sriracha Yogurt Sauce